 Figure 3. a) Doppler radar data snapshot of Typhoon Haiyan at 18:00, November 8, 2013 (local time). b) WRF simulation result on Typhoon Haiyan of the same time with a). c) Overlaps of Typhoon Haiyan tracks by WRF simulations (blue) and observation (red). d) Wind field and pressure field of WRF simulations on Typhoon Haiyan.

 Leveraging the parallelized and optimized nonlinear COMCOT tsunami model, pressure gradient and wind shear stress calculations are included.
-Furthermore, non-linear interactions among tide, topography and surface friction are also analyzed to attain inundation and runup height.
+Furthermore, non-linear interactions among tide, topography and surface friction are also analysed to attain inundation and run-up height.
 Validated by tidal gauge data, the bias is smaller than 0.1m and root mean square is smaller than 0.6m of storm surge simulations on Typhoon Haiyan by the devised storm surge model.
 High resolution and high accuracy storm surge propagation simulations on Typhoon Haiyan in offshore regions and in nearshore regions are depicted in Figure 4.
 The storm surge simulation/model is flexible to utilize to different countries by customized tidal boundary conditions bathymetric characteristics.
 In the end, a new storm surge simulation web portal will be provided by DMCC.